OSGeo/grass-website/README.md

 The site is built with **Hugo Extended** and compiles its styles with **Dart Sass**, so the plain (non-extended) Hugo will not work.
-Frontend libraries are installed with npm.
-Pinned versions (kept in sync across `.env`, `.devcontainer/devcontainer.json`, and `.github/workflows/hugo.yml`):
+Frontend libraries are installed with npm, and the pinned Hugo build uses an external Dart Sass binary.

-- Hugo Extended `0.113.0` (the production server and dev container; the deploy workflow uses `0.113.8`)
-- Node.js `24.13.0`
-- Dart Sass (external binary; this Hugo version predates embedded Dart Sass)
+The exact pinned versions of Hugo, Node.js, and Dart Sass are kept in sync across `.env`, `.devcontainer/devcontainer.json`, and `.github/workflows/hugo.yml` (Node is also pinned in `.nvmrc`).
+Check those files for the current values rather than a number copied into this README, which would go stale.

 Any of the options below gives you a working toolchain.
 The container options (A, B, C) bundle Hugo, Node, and Dart Sass for you.